 In the spring of 2009, the A&S Graduate Studies Advisory Board (GSAB) and the A&S Committee on Graduate Studies voted unanimously in support of the GSAB's concept for initiating and funding annual awards to A&S graduate students in recognition of outstanding undergraduate mentoring in scholarship and research outside of classroom teaching.
 In the spring of 2012, the the A&S Graduate Studies Advisory Board unanimously changed the name of the S. Laurie Sanderson Awards for Excellence in Undergraduate Mentoring to honor Dean Sanderson's invaluable contribution to A&S graduate studies as Dean from July 1, 2005 to June 30, 2012.

-Guidelines and a Nomination form are available for undergraduate students and faculty, who are invited to nominate current graduate students.
+Guidelines and an online nomination form are available for undergraduate students and faculty, who are invited to nominate current graduate students.
 Annually, the awards are presented at the Graduate Research Symposium's awards luncheon, drawing more undergraduate students and faculty to the symposium and luncheon and increasing visibility for the important contributions of graduate students in mentoring undergraduate students in scholarship and research.